vedph/pinakes-api/README.md

 ### Bibliography

-As for bibliography, first we should define what, if anything, should be included in the search.
-If we are going to search inside bibliography, and combine this search with data from the DB, we will probably have better get the required bibliographic data from Zotero and build a local index; otherwise performance would suffer, as we would have to fire two different searches, where one of them is on external server reached via web, and combine the results.
-Also, the Zotero server is not designed to handle a lot of search requests, as of course its resources are limited.

-So here we should first decide how to use bibliography: if we just have to display it, we can query Zotero.
-If instead some of its data must become an active part of the search, we must get the subset of data we need, via Zotero API.
-For instance, the items found at <https://www.zotero.org/groups/44775/manuscripts_on_microfilm_project/library> can be easily retrieved via API calls.

 Collection: `irht_grec`.

-Zotero fields:
+As for bibliography, we include in the search only a subset of Zotero's data for each item, i.e. probably these fields:

 - title
 - author
 - abstract

+This implies that the indexer must get the required bibliographic data from Zotero, and build a local index; otherwise performance would suffer, as we would have to fire two different searches, where one of them is on external server reached via web, and combine the results.
+Also, the Zotero server is not designed to handle a lot of search requests, as of course its resources are limited.

-an item id is just the library ID + the item ID, e.g. <https://www.zotero.org/groups/669969/irht_grec/items/548S2DQW/library>
+A sample Zotero URI has a group ID and a collection ID, e.g. <https://www.zotero.org/groups/44775/manuscripts_on_microfilm_project/library>.
+The ID of a Zotero item is just the library ID + the item ID, e.g. `669969-548S2DQW` <https://www.zotero.org/groups/669969/irht_grec/items/548S2DQW/library>.

 ### Embix Profile